ostreifel/vsts-contributions/readme.md

 #### VS Code ####

-The includes `.vscode` config allows you to open
+The included `.vscode` config allows you to open and build the project using [VS Code](https://code.visualstudio.com/).